WE Charity scandal: Early events

+Some foreign students studying in Canada criticized the program for reserving grants for Canadian nationals, with the University of Winnipeg Student Association's international students codirectors Else Owusu and Francisca Idigbe writing: “COVID-19 has created unprecedented disruption for international students across Canada, International students are struggling to make ends meet and need support.
+We are calling on the federal government to provide income support to international students.”

+Opposition Conservatives criticized the program for coming too late, with Conservative employment critic Dan Albas and youth critic Raquel Dancho releasing a joint statement complaining that many students had finished their classes two months prior.
+"While we are pleased that the Liberal government has finally listened,” the statement read, “once again they have been slow to act.
+We are already two months into summer – every day the Liberals delay support or refuse to fix their programs, Canadians fall through the cracks.
+Conservatives will continue to advocate relentlessly for all Canadians left behind by Trudeau and his Liberal government."

 Through a no-bid selection process, WE Charity was chosen to administer the CSSG, which would have created grants for students who volunteered during the COVID-19 pandemic.
 The contract agreement was signed with WE Charity Foundation, a corporation affiliated with WE Charity, on June 23, 2020.
 It was agreed that WE Charity, which had already begun incurring eligible expenses for the project on May 5 at their own risk, would be paid $43.53 million to administer the program; $30 million of which was paid to WE Charity Foundation on June 30, 2020.
 This was later fully refunded.
 A senior bureaucrat would note that "ESDC thinks that 'WE' might be able to be the volunteer matching third party ...
 The mission of WE is congruent with national service and they have a massive following on social media."